lunalite/CCF-Project-2019/README.md

 ## Login

+Authenticates and authorizes user to access subsequent pages

 ## Dashboard

-Page to search for attendance and to mark attendance
+Page to search for attendance and to mark attendance according to selection of class and period.

 ## Manage Student